isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-    class nefarious {
+    class Nefarious {
     public:
-        nefarious()  { /* code that could throw */ }   // ok
+        Nefarious()  { /* code that could throw */ }   // ok
-        ~nefarious() { /* code that could throw */ }   // BAD, should not throw
+        ~Nefarious() { /* code that could throw */ }   // BAD, should not throw
         // ...
     };

-1. `nefarious` objects are hard to use safely even as local variables:
+1. `Nefarious` objects are hard to use safely even as local variables:

         void test(string& s)
         {
-            nefarious n;          // trouble brewing
+            Nefarious n;          // trouble brewing
             string copy = s;      // copy the string
         } // destroy copy and then n

     Here, copying `s` could throw, and if that throws and if `n`'s destructor then also throws, the program will exit via `std::terminate` because two exceptions can't be propagated simultaneously.

-2. Classes with `nefarious` members or bases are also hard to use safely, because their destructors must invoke `nefarious`' destructor, and are similarly poisoned by its poor behavior:
+2. Classes with `Nefarious` members or bases are also hard to use safely, because their destructors must invoke `Nefarious`' destructor, and are similarly poisoned by its poor behavior:

-        class innocent_bystander {
+        class Innocent_bystander {
-            nefarious member;     // oops, poisons the enclosing class's destructor
+            Nefarious member;     // oops, poisons the enclosing class's destructor
             // ...
         };

         void test(string& s)
         {
-            innocent_bystander i; // more trouble brewing
+            Innocent_bystander i; // more trouble brewing
             string copy2 = s;      // copy the string
         } // destroy copy and then i

     Here, if constructing `copy2` throws, we have the same problem because `i`'s destructor now also can throw, and if so we'll invoke `std::terminate`.

-3. You can't reliably create global or static `nefarious` objects either:
+3. You can't reliably create global or static `Nefarious` objects either:

-        static nefarious n;       // oops, any destructor exception can't be caught
+        static Nefarious n;       // oops, any destructor exception can't be caught

-4. You can't reliably create arrays of `nefarious`:
+4. You can't reliably create arrays of `Nefarious`:

         void test()
         {
-            std::array<nefarious, 10> arr; // this line can std::terminate(!)
+            std::array<Nefarious, 10> arr; // this line can std::terminate(!)
         }

     The behavior of arrays is undefined in the presence of destructors that throw because there is no reasonable rollback behavior that could ever be devised.
 Just think: What code can the compiler generate for constructing an `arr` where, if the fourth object's constructor throws, the code has to give up and in its cleanup mode tries to call the destructors of the already-constructed objects ... and one or more of those destructors throws?
 There is no satisfactory answer.